summeroff/wmd_glitch/README.md

 For a detailed lore summary, see [lore_summary.txt](lore_summary.txt).

 ### Brief Overview:
 Lila, a trendy LA influencer, participates in a cutting-edge VR trial, "Life as Another," immersing herself in the life of a paranoid, conspiracy-obsessed white male.
 Post-trial, she discovers that alcohol triggers a violent alter ego—her "White Male Drunk" (WMD) persona—hyper-aware and convinced of a vast conspiracy.
 As Lila navigates her fractured reality, she uncovers a web of human trafficking, gang wars, and a mysterious hospital overrun with strange patients.
-Her best friend Mia, tied to the Chinese mafia, is drawn into the chaos, forcing Lila to confront her shifting identity and the dangerous forces at play.
+Her best friend Mia, tied to the Chinese mafia, is kidnapped by traffickers using her as leverage against her family.
+Lila must tap into her WMD persona to track Mia through a dangerous underworld of bars, warehouses, and a hotel hideout—facing brutal violence, multiple captives, immediate recapture by a rival gang, and a raw intimate connection forged in captivity.
+She battles Ethan (glimpsing wires—or imagining them) before fleeing to the mountains.

-The story escalates as Lila investigates the VR trial’s origins, battles shadowy operatives, and uncovers the truth about the trial’s creator—a developer whose mind was uploaded into the simulation, now fragmented within her as WMD.
+The story escalates as Lila investigates the VR trial’s origins in Mexico, battles shadowy operatives and Chinese intelligence, and uncovers the truth about the trial’s creator—a developer whose mind was uploaded into the simulation, now fragmented within her as WMD.
 Blending psychological thriller, action, and sci-fi, the narrative probes the nature of reality, identity, and the existential risks of immersive technology.
 Cosmic visions, robotic ambiguities, and a high-stakes escape leave readers questioning what’s real.

 ## Project Status
 The story is now **complete** with all three parts: